ncomputers/neo/docs/OPERATIONS.md

 ## Data Purge

 The `scripts/purge_data.py` helper removes expired customer PII and delivered notification outbox entries for a tenant.
-It expects the `POSTGRES_MASTER_URL` for the master database and `POSTGRES_TENANT_DSN_TEMPLATE` for tenant databases to be set in the environment.
+It expects the `DATABASE_URL` for the master database and `POSTGRES_TENANT_DSN_TEMPLATE` for tenant databases to be set in the environment.